tbenning/tylerbenning.com-2019/content/work-projects/top-hat-classroom/index.md

 <br>
 <br>

-In the “happy path” scenario, professors open a question togather responses from students.
-Students then open the question, choose a response, and submit their answer.
+In the “happy path” scenario, professors open a question to gather responses from students.
+Students then open the question on their device, choose a response, and submit their answer.
 It’s important that their submission is received and grades are recorded.

 While this flow might seem simple, what types of issues cause an “unhappy path?”
 How might we handle cases when there is low network connectivity?
 What happens when multiple questions are asked at once?
 How can we encourage students to respond to questions faster, so that we don’t waste valuable class time?
 How can we make things work the way students expect them to?

-## Problems
+# Problems

 Someone, somewhere, probably in a Medium article, said “Good designers fall in love with the problem, not their solutions.”
-My product managers practically oozed user empathy based on all of the research activities we were engaged in.
-This made it easy for our team to focus discussions around real problems, instead of assumptions.
-From the observational research, event tracking data, and design heuristics we prioritized which problems we could tackle together.
+Our team's firm grounding in research made it easy to discover problems.
+From the observational research, event tracking data, and design heuristics we were able to have productive discussions to prioritize which problems we would tackle together.

 ![Student user flow](images/student-flow.png)
 _This diagram helped align our team around what needs to focus on_

 For students in the classroom we discovered the following needs:

-1. Open and answer questions faster
+1. **Open and answer questions faster**

    - This keeps the teaching flow moving along inside of the classroom.
    - We noticed some students missed the submit button completely!
    - Some students lagged behind and missed questions

-2. General usability issues
+2. **General usability improvements**

    - Students didn’t understand when a question was “closed” or “paused” by a professor.
 The UI didn’t reinforce what was happening.
    - iOS navigation patterns didn’t feel natural, and caused usability issues.
 Users would view slides and expect to swipe from slide to slide.
 There was a lot of unnecessary context switching between views, and confusion while navigating.